loveltyoic/inner_message/README.md

-= InnerMessage
+# InnerMessage

-- An inner message system for rails app.
+An inner message system for rails app.

-- HowTo
+## Installation

+Add this line to your application's Gemfile:

+    gem 'inner_message'

+And then execute:

-  `gem install inner_message`
+    $ bundle install

-  or add  `gem 'inner_message'` in Gemfile and then `bundle install`
+Or install it yourself as:

+    $ gem install inner_message

+## Usage